julzaza/wildwitchherbs/_posts/2025-07-01-herbal-starter-kit.md

 Burned in temples, steeped in mourning tea, poured into floor washes.
 In Balkan homes, thyme was a funeral herb and a rebirthing one.

 > Thyme clears grief.
-And when you’ve lost your way — it brings you back.
+And when you’ve lost your way, it brings you back.

 ---